 The anchor rail is positioned at the start of the terminal with the slots towards post 1.
-The anchor rail is secured to post 2, using a standard M16 x 32mm mushroom head splice bolt and nut.
-The top post is fabricated with two post slots.
-The use of the top slot will correctly position the anchor rail at 790mm above ground level.
+The anchor rail is secured to post 2, using a standard M16 x 32mm mushroom head splice bolt and nut through the post slot.